HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="resource_weights.sql"
 ) }}

 Nuxt.js has the highest value at 645 KB.
-Hugo is next with 522 KN.
+Hugo is next with 522 KB.
 Next.js and Gatsby are almost the same at 465 KB and 545 KB respectively.
 Jekyll has the lowest value at 295 KB.

 #### Images format adoption